On the isomorphism problem for the rings of differential operators on smooth affine varieties: Introduction

 In view of this result, it is tempting to make the following conjecture.

 \begin{conjecture} Let $X, Y$ be smooth affine varieties over $\mathbb{C}$ such that $T^*(X)\cong T^*(Y).$ Then $X\cong Y.$ \end{conjecture}

-In view of Theorem \ref{main}, the above conjecture would yield Orlov's conjecture for affine varieties.
-Thus the conjecture allows us to transfer the isomorphism problem from the domain of noncommutative ring theory to the one in affine symplectic algebraic geometry.
+Using Theorem \ref{main}, the above conjecture would yield Orlov's conjecture for affine varieties.
+Thus the conjecture allows us to transfer the isomorphism problem from the domain of noncommutative ring theory to the one in symplectic algebraic geometry.

-The original argument of Makar-Limanov with mad subalgebras \cite{ML} adopted to the Poisson algebra $\mathcal{O}(T^*(X))$ implies that the conjecture holds for curves.
-Therefore, we have reproved the above mentioned result from \cite{BW}.
-Moreover, our proof does not require any description of algebras Morita equivalent to $D(X).$